Chin Yang Lee

-Chin Yang Lee (黎錦揚 (Lí Jǐnyáng); December 23, 1915 – November 8, 2018) was a Chinese American author best known for his 1957 novel The Flower Drum Song, which inspired the Rodgers and Hammerstein musical Flower Drum Song and the eponymous 1961 film which was nominated for five Academy Awards.
+Chin Yang Lee (黎錦揚 (Lí Jǐnyáng); December 23, 1915 – November 8, 2018) was a Chinese-American author best known for his 1957 novel The Flower Drum Song, which inspired the Rodgers and Hammerstein musical Flower Drum Song and the eponymous 1961 film which was nominated for five Academy Awards.

 Early life

 Chin Yang Lee (Li Jinyang) was born in 1915 into a scholarly family in Xiangtan, Hunan, China, the youngest of the eight Li brothers who all achieved national or international fame.
 His eldest brother, Li Jinxi, was the "father of the Chinese phonetic alphabet" and teacher of Mao Zedong.
 The second oldest, Li Jinhui, was a pioneering musician considered the "father of Chinese popular music".

 He earned a Bachelor of Arts degree from National Southwestern Associated University in 1942.
-After working as a secretary for chiefdom of Mangshi at the China–Burma border, Lee emigrated to the United States in 1943, during the Second Sino-Japanese War.
-After briefly attending Columbia University, Lee earned a Master of Fine Arts degree in playwriting from Yale University in 1947.
-Lee was a journalist living in and working for two San Francisco Chinatown newspapers, Chinese World and Young China at the time, in the early 1950s, when he was writing Flower Drum Song, expanding it from a short story to a novel.
+He then worked as a secretary for chiefdom of Mangshi at the China–Burma border.

+In 1943, during the Second Sino-Japanese War, Lee emigrated to the United States.
+After briefly attending Columbia University, Lee transferred to Yale to study playwriting with a professor who had taught Eugene O'Neill, Lee's favorite playwright, earning a Master of Fine Arts degree in playwriting from Yale University in 1947.